- Home

 Thomas Stearns Eliot, poet, critic, publisher, was born in St Louis, Missouri, in 1888.
 He settled in England in 1915, where for a few years he worked in the foreign section of Lloyds Bank.
 His first book of poems, Prufrock and Other Observations, was published in 1917.
 In 1922, he became editor of the literary journal, The Criterion, publishing The Waste Land in its first…

-Listen to Edoardo Ballerini read the opening lines of The Waste Land, taken from the audio book of the Centenary Edition.
+Read and listen to the opening lines of T. S. Eliot's poem, The Waste Land, taken from the Centenary Edition audiobook.

 To mark the centenary in 2022, Faber is delighted to announce new publishing and an exciting work of non-fiction by …